 Known as "Washington's Best Kept Secret", Pacific Beach is set between the Olympic National Forest and the Pacific Ocean.
 It is the perfect place to take advantage of everything the Washington Coast has to offer.
 Spectacular expanses of beach, old growth forests, and breathtaking rivers make scenic Pacific Beach an ideal location for family fun, romance and relaxation.
 Below are a just a sampling of the many activities to you may want to consider partaking in while visiting Navy Getaways Pacific Beach.

 Walk on the beach with your favorite walking stick and look for shells, sand dollars, or driftwood.
 You might even be lucky enough to find a Japanese glass float.
 Check the tides, for beach combing is best at low tide.
 After dark, build a campfire on the beach and roast marshmallows.

 Our beaches are considered a state highway, making it perfectly legal to cruise next to the ocean.
 Many shops in Ocean Shores rent novelty bikes, surreys, carts and mopeds.
 Bicycles are also available for rent at the front desk.

-Bring your favorite kite or purchase one from the Beachcomber Gift Shop.
+Bring your favorite kite or purchase one from the Pac Beach Market & Cafe.
 Many local shops will also provide free lessons with the purchase of a kite.
 Don't miss Pacific Beach's annual Kite Festival with its hundreds of kites of all kinds and sizes.

 Feeling creative?
 Try your hand at sandcastle building.
 If you think you have what it takes to build the best sand sculpture, enter the annual Pacific Beach Sandcastle Contest.